Best Things To Do With Kids On Australia Day 2020

 Australia Day Celebrations At Q Station, Manly

-The most fitting way to celebrate Australia Day...at the beach!
-Kicking off at 9am at the Wharf Precinct, with entry and competitions all FREE and awesome prizes up for grabs (including Q Station accommodation), let the games begin!
-Starting with the Thong Throwing Competition at 9.30am, followed by the Inflatable Boat Race at 10.30am (BYO inflatable, or purchase one of the limited few available on the day).
-The fun continues over at the Quarantine Beach Sandcastle Competition and the Jump & Splash Castle ($10/child for unlimited jumping and splashing).
-More information here.
+What's the most fitting way to celebrate Australia Day?
+At the beach!
+Q Station Australia Day Celebrations kick off at 9am on Sunday 26th January from the Wharf Precinct.
+There will be Thong Throwing Competition at 9.30am, followed by the Inflatable Boat Race at 10.30am (BYO inflatable, or purchase one of the limited few available on the day).
+Then the fun continues over at the Quarantine Beach Sandcastle Competition and the Jump & Splash Castle ($10/child for unlimited jumping and splashing).
+Entry and competitions are all FREE and awesome prizes up for grabs (including Q Station accommodation).
+Let the games begin!

 Australia Day Celebrations At Bicentennial Park, Pymble